kevineo/learning/rails/openshift/create_new_app/README.md

 9) If a new folder named as the app name exist inside your rails app, delete it.
-By right you should only face config.ru conflict only.
+By right you should only be facing config.ru conflict only.

 <br><br>